top of page

 AN OPEN WORLD, ONLINE MULTIPLAYER HORROR SURVIVAL GAME

-In development in Unreal Engine 5.3 with Blueprint & C++ scripting, Demise is scheduled to release on Steam and Xbox Series X/S in October 2025.
-Demise is solo developed, has been my longest tenured project, and is my most achieved with over 2000+ wishlists.
+Developed in Unreal Engine 5.3 with Blueprint & C++ scripting, Demise is available to wishlist on Steam.
+Demise is solo developed, has been my longest tenured project, & is my most achieved with over 3000+ wishlists.
 Below are clips showcasing the game's mechanics I developed.

 INVENTORY SYSTEM